solidstate-network/hardhat-license-identifier/README.md

 # Hardhat SPDX License Identifier

-Prepend Solidity source files in Hardhat projects with the SPDX License Identifier specified in `package.json`.
+Automatically prepend Solidity source files in Hardhat projects with an SPDX License Identifier.

 > Versions of this plugin prior to `3.0.0` were released as `hardhat-spdx-license-identifier`, outside of the `@solidstate` namespace.